Rod Ferrell: Legal proceedings

-On February 12, 1998, then-seventeen-year-old Ferrell pleaded guilty to the murders, claiming that the others traveling with him were innocent except Scott Anderson, who was simply an accessory.
+On February 12, 1998, then-eighteen-year-old Ferrell pleaded guilty to the murders, claiming that the others traveling with him were innocent except Scott Anderson, who was simply an accessory.
 Ferrell pleaded guilty to two counts of felony murder.

-Ferrell's attorneys tried to argue that he was insane; he has been diagnosed with mental disorders including schizotypal personality disorder and Asperger syndrome.
-The University of Florida further attested that Rod could sometimes witness spiritual things, like angels and demons.
+His attorneys tried to argue that he was insane; he has been diagnosed with mental disorders including schizotypal personality disorder and Asperger syndrome.
+The University of Florida further attested that Rod sometimes witnessed spiritual things, such as angels and demons.

 Judge Jerry T. Lockett sentenced Ferrell to death.
-Charity Keesee was convicted of two counts of third-degree murder, robbery with a gun or deadly weapon and burglary armed with a weapon or explosives.
+Charity Keesee was convicted of two counts of third-degree murder, robbery with a gun or deadly weapon, and burglary armed with a weapon or explosives.
 She was sentenced to 10.5 years in state prison.
-Dana Cooper was convicted of those charges as well, but was given a 17.5 year prison sentence.
+Dana Cooper was convicted of those charges as well but was given a 17.5 year prison sentence.
 Anderson was convicted of the same charges as Ferrell and was sentenced to life in prison.

-For two years, Ferrell held the record as the youngest inmate on death row until November 2000, when the Florida Supreme Court reduced his sentence to life in prison.
-Because Florida had long abolished parole, the sentence is without it.
-Keesee was released from prison in March 2006 and Cooper was released from prison in October 2011.
+For two years, Ferrell held the record as the youngest inmate on death row.
+This changed in November 2000 when the Florida Supreme Court reduced his sentence to life in prison.
+Keesee was released from prison in March 2006, and Cooper was released from prison in October 2011.

-In January 2013, an appellate court dismissed attempts by Roderrick Ferrell and Howard Scott Anderson to get a new sentencing hearing.
+In January 2013, an appellate court dismissed attempts by Ferrell and Howard Scott Anderson to get a new sentencing hearing.
 However, in December 2018, Howard Scott Anderson was resentenced by circuit judge Don Briggs to 40 years in prison.
-Anderson was given credit for the 22 years he has already served with him first being eligible for release in 2031.
+Anderson was given credit for the 22 years he has already served, making him first eligible for release in 2031.

-Ruth Wendorf's relatives attended Anderson's re-sentencing hearing and did not oppose his early release.
-Speaking with the Daily Commercial, they said they are more concerned about Ferrell who was scheduled to face his own re-sentencing hearing in July 2019.
-Ferrell's resentencing hearing was then moved to November 18 and then again to April 2020 and the sentencing judge upheld his life without parole sentence and deemed him irreparably corrupt.
+Ruth Wendorf's relatives attended Anderson's resentencing hearing and did not oppose his early release.
+Speaking with the Daily Commercial, they said they are more concerned about Ferrell, who was scheduled for his own resentencing hearing in July 2019.
+Ferrell's hearing was subsequently rescheduled for November 18 and then again to April 2020, when the sentencing judge upheld his life without parole sentence and deemed him irreparably corrupt.

-Anderson is currently incarcerated in the Calhoun Correctional Institution while Ferrell is currently incarcerated in the Northwest Florida Reception Center Annex.
+Anderson is currently incarcerated in the Calhoun Correctional Institution while Ferrell is in the Northwest Florida Reception Center Annex.

+Family life

+Rod Ferrell was born to teenage parents in Murray, Kentucky in 1980.
+Shortly after his birth, his father left to join the military.
+His mother, Sondra Gibson raised him, moving back and forth between Florida with Sondra's parents and Murray, Kentucky.
+Public housing is where they would stay when not living in Florida.
+According to court testimonies, Rod claims that he was raped at the age of 5 by his grandfather.
+While these claims are in court records, no official charges were ever given.
+According to the Sun-Sentinel, when living in Kentucky, Sondra would support her and her son by working as an exotic dancer.
+She would also occasionally dabble in sex work.